reanahub/reana-cluster/docs/userguide.rst

    REANA cluster is initialised.

-If you have created a custom configuration, you can use the ``-f`` command-line option and specify your own file in the following way:
+If you have created a custom configuration, you can use the ``-f`` command-line option and specify your own file.
+In the same way you can set URL for REANA cluster ``--url <cluster_url>``.

 .. code-block:: console

-  $ reana-cluster -f reana-cluster-custom.yaml init
+  $ reana-cluster -f reana-cluster-custom.yaml --url reana.cern.ch init

 Verify REANA components
 -----------------------